John F. Kennedy assassination Dictabelt recording: House Select Committee on Assassinations

 Using an amateur film shot of the motorcade, the HSCA concluded that the recording originated from the motorcycle of police officer H. B. McLain, who later testified before the committee that his microphone was usually stuck in the open position.
-However, McLain did not hear the actual recording until after his testimony, and upon hearing it, he adamantly denied that the recording came from his motorcycle.
+McLain did not hear the actual recording until after his testimony, and upon hearing it, he adamantly denied that the recording came from his motorcycle.
 He said that the other sounds on the recording did not match any of his movements.

-Sirens are not heard on the recording until over two minutes after what is supposed to be the sound of the shooting; even though, McLain accompanied the motorcade to Parkland Hospital immediately after the shooting, with sirens blaring the whole time.
+Sirens are not heard on the recording until over two minutes after what is supposed to be the sound of the shooting, even though McLain accompanied the motorcade to Parkland Hospital immediately after the shooting with sirens blaring the whole time.
 When the sirens are heard on the Dictabelt recording, they rise and recede in pitch (i.e., the Doppler effect) and volume, as if they are passing by.
 McLain also said that the engine sound was clearly from a three-wheeled motorcycle, not the two-wheeler that he drove.
 "There's no comparison to the two sounds," he said.

 Other audio discrepancies also exist.
 Crowd noise is not heard on the Dictabelt recording, despite the sounds generated from the many onlookers along Dallas's Main Street and in Dealey Plaza (crowd noises can be heard on at least ten channel-2 transmissions from the motorcade).
 Someone is heard whistling a tune about a minute after the assassination.
 No one actually heard gunshots on the recording.

 The only evidence that HSCA had for a second shooter was the Dictabelt sound recording.
 Four of the twelve HSCA members dissented to the HSCA's conclusion of conspiracy based on the acoustic findings, and a fifth thought a further study of the acoustic evidence was "necessary".
 Dissenting members of the committee included Congressmen Samuel L. Devine, Robert W. Edgar, and Harold S. Sawyer.
 Responding to a question asking how he would handle the Committee's report if he were at the Justice Department, Sawyer replied: "I'd file it in a circular file."